Raincoast: science and conservation

 Raincoast conducts applied, process-oriented, and hypothesis-driven research that has immediate and relevant utility for the conservation debate and our collective body of scientific knowledge.
 Our in-house scientists collaborate with graduate students, postdoctoral fellows, and professors to produce high-quality peer-reviewed publications.

-We have a research lab at the University of Victoria (Raincoast Lab in Applied Conservation Science), operate a research field station on Denny Island, BC, own and operate a 70’ steel Transport Canada-certified research vessel, and maintain speed-boats suitable for research in a range of coastal conditions.
+We have a research lab at the University of Victoria, Raincoast Applied Conservation Science Lab), operate a research field station on Denny Island, BC, own and operate a 70’ steel Transport Canada-certified research vessel, and maintain speed-boats suitable for research in a range of coastal conditions.
 Overhead for university costs is kept below 5%.

 Our vision for coastal British Columbia is to protect the habitats and resources of umbrella species.
 We believe this approach will help ensure the survival of all species and ecological processes that exist at different scales.